 Learn the latest on energy efficiency for the NY multifamily sector.
 This annual conference is the place to update your knowledge of new technologies, design approaches, energy codes and guidelines, and financing options.
 Taitem founder Ian Shapiro will speak on developments in standalone heat pump hot water heaters in apartment buildings.
 Betsy Jenkins Parrington, Senior Energy Engineer, and Tim Allen, Senior Energy Analyst, will share results of a pilot program that is testing a new way to meter fuel oil in multifamily buildings.
+Senior energy analyst Evan Hallas will present and lead a discussion on small packaged heat pumps.
 Network with the Taitem team and other industry thought leaders and doers.
 Register Here.

 Domestic Hot Water Distribution: Two Approaches

 In multifamily buildings, domestic hot water can represent as much as 50% of the fossil fuel load and therefore must be addressed as we move towards higher and higher performing buildings.
 But upgrading domestic hot water equipment to more efficient technology can be challenging.
 Two DHW experts will explore different approaches.
 Karla Butterfield of Steven Winter Associates Inc. will discuss central distribution systems using case studies which demonstrate new requirements, solutions and measurement of performance.
 Ian Shapiro of Taitem Engineering will discuss air source heat pump hot water heaters, including both energy benefits and factors to consider for implementation in a multifamily building.